imRHB/next-ts-starter/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see your application in action or check your terminal and follow the instructions.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see your application in action or take a look at [https://template.shadcn.next-ts.rhbabu.dev](https://template.shadcn.next-ts.rhbabu.dev).

 ## shadcn/ui Config